ankitmohanty18/100DaysOfCode/README.md

 Tried out CSS nesting and Experimnenting with various styles, formatting etc by doing live project on FreeCodeCamp.

 <b>Day 10: Aug 23,2022</b>
 Built a Cafe webpage using CSS on FreeCodeCamp.
 Learnt how to adjust the alignment, fonts, spacing, padding,color and margin.

+<b>Day 11: Aug 24,2022</b>
+Watched a few tutorials on building interactive websites by combining HTML, CSS and JS

 </body>